credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 | 10    | `,`                                              | Left          | Comma sequence                                  |

 The dangling-`else` rule binds `else` to the nearest unmatched `if`.
 Respect the precedence assignments when constructing or reducing expressions.

+### 2.4 subC vs. Standard C

+subC intentionally limits several C features to keep the grammar manageable:

+- No `typedef`.
+- No `union`.
+- No multi-dimensional arrays.
+- No pointer-to-function types.
+- No forward declarations.
+- No `long`, `short`, `float`, `double`, `unsigned`, or `void` (outside function returns).
+- Only `int` and `char` appear as built-in data types.
+- Structure and function definitions are permitted only at global scope.
+- Nested comments are allowed (handled lexically).
+- No explicit type casts.
+- Strong type checking is assumed but enforced outside the parser.

 ### 2.3 Productions